MAP-Elites can be problematic in face of uncertainty because:

 Experiments show that deep grids are a data efficient extension of MAP-elites which enable reducing uncertainty on the behavior descriptors.

-Justesen, Niels, Sebastian Risi, and Jean-Baptiste Mouret.
-2019.
-“MAP-Elites for Noisy Domains by Adaptive Sampling.”
+- Niels Justesen, Sebastian Risi, Jean-Baptiste Mouret. .
+"Map-elites for Noisy Domains by Adaptive Sampling".
 In Proceedings of the Genetic and Evolutionary Computation Conference Companion, 121–22.
-GECCO ’19.
+GECCO '19.
 Prague, Czech Republic: Association for Computing Machinery.
+DOI.